provenancetech/pti-docs/guide/v1/advanced-definitions.md

 ## Components

-The PTI platform provides you with components that will allow you to achieve compliance while minimizing the amount of effort needed on your end to do so.
+The Fiant platform provides you with components that will allow you to achieve compliance while minimizing the amount of effort needed on your end to do so.

-### Hosted Forms
+### Elements

-In order to simplify a secure integration to the PTI platform, hosted forms are provided for the following use cases:
+In order to simplify a secure integration to the Fiant platform, hosted forms are provided for the following use cases:

-- Collection of information for the KYC flow
+- Collection of information for the User Assessment(KYC) flow
-- Payment for a Deposit transaction
+- Collecting payment information
+- Onboarding users

 ### Web SDK

-The web sdk is a publicly available Javascript library provided to simplify the integration of the Hosted Forms in the client UI.
+The web sdk is a publicly available Javascript library provided to simplify the integration of the Fiant Elements in the client UI.
 It also enables the tracking of user devices and UI interactions to improve the detection of malicious behaviour.
-The [SDK page](./advanced-frontend-sdk) contains guidance on how to leverage the PTI SDK.
+The [SDK page](./advanced-frontend-sdk) contains guidance on how to leverage the Fiant Web SDK.

 ### REST API

-The REST API is the central part of the PTI platform.
+The REST API is the central part of the Fiant platform.
 Its endpoints focus around these main areas:

 - User creation and management
-- KYC cycle management
+- User Assessment cycle management
-- Transaction management and logging
+- Transaction execution and assessment

 ## Integration

-In order to start using the PTI platform, follow our [onboarding guide](./fiant-onboarding).
+In order to start using the Fiant platform, follow our [onboarding guide](./fiant-onboarding).

-The [authentication page](./advanced-auth) provides all the information required and steps to follow in order to be able to securely interact with the PTI platform.
+The [authentication page](./advanced-auth) provides all the information required and steps to follow in order to be able to securely interact with the Fiant Core API.

-The [KYC page](./advanced-kyc) details the different ways the KYC flow can be configured and customized to suit various use cases.
+The [User Assessment page](./advanced-user-assessment) details the different ways the KYC flow can be configured and customized to suit various use cases.

-The [SDK page](./advanced-kyc) shows you how to initialize and use the SDK.
+The [SDK page](./advanced-user-assessment) shows you how to initialize and use the SDK.

-The [API usage page](./delete?usage) demonstrates how communicate via the PTI API and associated webhooks.
+The [API usage page](./advanced?usage) demonstrates how communicate via the Fiant Core API and associated webhooks.

 ## Contributing